eflautt/ga-data-science/projects/unit-projects/Project 2/project2-readme.md

 **Goal:** An iPython notebook writeup that provides a dataset overview with visualizations and statistical analysis.

 ---
-#### Necessary Deliverables
-- Completed IPython Notebook
+### DELIVERABLES

-#### Requirements
+**Project Requirements & Constraints**

+#### iPython Notebook Exploratory Analysis
+- **Breakdown:**
   - Read in your dataset
   - Determine how many samples are present and ID any missing data
   - Create a table of descriptive statistics for each of the variables (n, mean, median, standard deviation)
   - Describe the distributions of your data
   - Plot box plots for each variable
   - Create a covariance matrix
   - Determine any issues or limitations your analysis may have based on the results of the exploratory analysis

+- **Submission:**
+    - Instructor TBD

-**Bonus:**
+- **Bonus:**
     - Replace missing values using the median replacement method
     - Log transform data to meet normality requirements
     - *Advanced Option*: Replace missing values using multiple imputation methods

 ---
 ### EVALUATION